Jump Ahead To:

 Homes in Centennial

-Centennial has plenty of single-family homes and lots of houses built in the ‘50s.
+Centennial has plenty of single-family homes with many houses built in the ‘50s.
+Money goes a little farther here.
+Home values average out at $659,000 with condos at $378,000.

-Littleton is the quintessential small town with its familiar friendly neighbors, wonderful local shops and restaurants, historic richness, and great recreational opportunities, that’s slightly off the beaten path.
+Littleton is the quintessential small town with its familiar friendly neighbors, wonderful local shops and restaurants, historic richness, and great recreational opportunities.
+It’s slightly off the beaten path.
 Locals seem exceptionally proud to be living in this safe, family-friendly community.

 What’s Happening in Littleton